-- The Moderately Priced Dwelling Unit (MPDU) Program in Montgomery County, MD is one of the oldest IZ policies in the country, and has been amended several times in the 40+ years since it was adopted.
+The Moderately Priced Dwelling Unit (MPDU) Program in Montgomery County, MD is one of the oldest IZ policies in the country, and has been amended several times in the 40+ years since it was adopted.
 The program applies to both rental and owner-occupied developments, and requires that new subdivisions set aside between 12.5 percent and 15 percent of new homes as MPDUs.
 Of those affordable units, 40 percent must be made available to the Housing Opportunities Commission (the county’s public housing agency) or other non-profit housing agencies for use by low- and moderate-income families.
 More details are provided at the Montgomery County Department of Housing and Community Affairs website.

 Chicago’s Affordable Requirements Ordinance applies to developments with 10 or more units that (a) receive financial assistance from the city, (b) involve city-owned land, (c) are granted a zoning change that increases project density or allows a residential use in an area not previously zoned for residential development , or (d) are “planned developments” in the downtown area.
 Sponsors of these developments must set aside 10 percent of units at affordable prices (at or below 100 percent of AMI for for-sale units or 60 percent of AMI for rentals), Rental units must stay affordable for at least 30 years, and for-sale units are placed in the city’s community land trustCommunity-based, nonprofit organizations that manages a parcel of land to preserve long-term affordability of homes created through public or philanthropic subsidies.
 In the traditional housing model, community land trusts sells the homes on the land they manage at affordable prices to a qualifying homebuyer. to remain affordable for at least 99 years.
 More details are provided at Chicago’s Department of Housing website.

 Policy design and implementation